chih7/spark-install/README.md

-# Install Hadoop Cluster with shell script
+# Install Spark Cluster with shell script

-Hadoop install script for debian and Ubuntu. but only tested in Ubuntu Server 16.04.
+Spark install script for debian and Ubuntu. but only tested in Ubuntu Server 16.04.

-The script will let you setup a 3 node Hadoop cluster in no more than 10 minutes.
+The script will let you setup a 3 node Spark cluster in no more than 10 minutes.

 ## Installation in a node